 Photos are not permitted at the Uluru-Kata Tjuta Cultural Centre.

-Gregory Burgess practices architecture as a social, healing and ecological art.
+Gregory Burgess practises architecture as a social, healing and ecological art.
 His projects, including housing, community, cultural, Indigenous, tourism, educational, health, religious, commercial, exhibition design and urban design, have received many awards.
 These include the Sir Zelman Cowen Award for Public Buildings, the Victorian Architecture Medal for the building of the year, and the Australian Institute of Architects Gold Medal.
 He is recognised with a Member of the Order of Australia for services to the community for environmentally sensitive building design.